-The evidence presented above also makes it clear that welfare is likely to suffer if the option to stock up to 39kg/m2 is provided and we urge Defra to give serious consideration to whether this derogation should be adopted.
-We note that Defra's policy is not to 'gold-plate' legislation unless there are exceptional circumstances.
+The evidence presented above makes it clear that welfare is likely to suffer if the option to stock up to 39kg/m^2 is provided and we urge the Scottish Government not to provide this option.
 We believe there is a strong case for setting higher standards than those in the EU Directive, not only because of the overwhelming scientific evidence but also due to the strength of public opinion on this issue in the UK.

 Following recent major television coverage of broiler welfare issues, there has been greatly increased public awareness and concern regarding the welfare of broilers in the UK (RSPCA, 2008b).
 This has resulted in significantly increased sales of chicken produced to higher welfare standards (CIWF, 2009).
+Insufficient supply of higher welfare chicken to meet demand has been highlighted in the media as being a particular problem in Scotland (Elias, 2008).

-Already, one of the 'big four' supermarkets in the UK, Sainsbury's, has committed to convert all of its standard chicken to Freedom Food standards.
-The Co-op has also committed to convert all of its standard chicken to higher welfare with slower growth rates, lower stocking densities and environmental enrichment.
-Two other major supermarkets, Marks & Spencer and Waitrose, already set a maximum stocking density of 30kg/m2 for their suppliers.
+Two major supermarkets, Co-op and Sainsbury's, have committed to convert all of their standard chicken to higher welfare with slower growth rates, lower stocking densities and environmental enrichment.
+Marks & Spencer and Waitrose already set a maximum stocking density of 30kg/m^2 for their suppliers.
 We believe that the strength of public opinion on this issue in the UK, reflected in major shifts in consumer purchasing decisions and retailer policies away from intensively reared chicken, constitute exceptional circumstances to justify setting higher standards for broilers than those in the EU Directive.

-Independent analysis of production data from farms operating to Freedom Food and Assured Chicken Production standards suggests that the health and welfare benefits of rearing to Freedom Food standards can result in financial benefits to compensate for the financial impact of reducing stocking density and growth rate, even without taking into account any premium paid for the Freedom Food chickens (see our comments on the Impact Assessment below for further details).
+Independent analysis of production data from farms operating to Freedom Food and Assured Chicken Production standards suggests that the health and welfare benefits of rearing to Freedom Food standards can result in financial benefits to compensate for the financial impact of reducing stocking density and growth rate, even without taking into account any premium paid for the Freedom Food chickens (see our answer to Question 11 of this consultation for further details).

 It should also be noted that a number of other European countries have already set maximum stocking densities well below 39kg/m2, including Sweden, Austria, Germany (voluntary agreement), Switzerland and Norway.